-Sometimes children with SEND need timetabled, individual or small group support.
-This is arranged and timetabled by the SENDCO and Deputy Head of School, in collaboration with teaching staff.
+Sometimes pupils with SEND need timetabled, individual or small group support.
+This is arranged and timetabled by the SENDCO, in collaboration with teaching staff.
 Teachers generally provide the intervention so that they can adapt provision according to need.
-When more specialist provision is required, such as Speech and Language support, the SENDCO will work closely with staff and outside agencies in order to meet children's needs.
+When more specialist provision is required, such as Speech and Language support, the SENDCO will work closely with staff and outside agencies in order to meet pupils' needs.